 - Environmental leadership in the community

-EUF can be used to fund a broad range of upgrade works which improve the energy, water and waste efficiency or sustainability of existing buildings.
+EUF can be used to fund a broad range of upgrade works, such as solar, waste, and water projects.
+It just needs to improve the energy, water, environmental efficiency, or overall sustainability of an existing building.
 Popular projects include:

 To qualify for EUF, applicants need to meet the eligibility criteria listed below as well as any credit criteria set by the lender:

-- Upgrade to existing buildings, located on rateable land within the council boundaries
+- The upgrade is to existing buildings, located on rateable land within the council boundaries.

-- Must not be owned by a self-managed superannuation fund
+- The property must be predominately non-residential (such as commercial or industrial) and not be owned by a self-managed superannuation fund.

 EUF is simple, transparent and easy to organise.
 The key steps to follow are:

 - Scope the environmental upgrade project with a contractor.